lucylai96/lucylai96.github.io/ucsd.md

 [^1]: see this [great FAQ about teaching professors](https://wstyler.ucsd.edu/teachingprof/)

 ### my teaching philosophy
-I love teaching and I pour my heart and soul into it---it's the reason I pursued a teaching-focused career.
+I love teaching and I pour my heart and soul into it---it's why I pursued a teaching-focused career!
 I've been teaching in college classrooms for the last 10 years (ever since I was a sophomore in undergrad!), and have spent a lot of time thinking about what it means to be a good teacher, what effective learning looks like, and what I kind of classroom environment I want to build (in other words, what my teaching _philosophy_ is).
 Here's what you can expect if you take a course with me:

 - **A structured learning experience** 📚 — I design my courses to be clear in their objectives, organized, and fair so that you can focus on learning and not logistics.
 I strive to be transparent in what's expected of you, when assignments are due, and when to expect feedback.
 - **Rigor and intellectual agency** 🤔 — I want you to leave my class not just knowing more facts, but knowing how to think critically, ask questions, and drive your own learning.